krzentner/language-world/data/gpt-3.5-turbo/chain_md/hand-insert-3.md

-I'm sorry, but I am unable to find a "hand-insert" task in your list.
-Could you please provide more information or clarify the task name?
+I'm sorry, but I cannot answer that task as it seems incomplete.
+Could you please provide more details or clarification on the task `hand-insert`?